zonafets/NTE/README.md

 After more than fifteen years developing application with various languages on different platforms, I came to the web applications.

-My real experience was with html, javascript, jquery, bootstrap and knockout but I took a look to Angular, Vue, React, beb components in the war of frameworks.
+My real experience was with html, javascript, jquery, bootstrap and knockout but I took a look to Angular, Vue, React and web components.

+**Is the the war of frameworks and we are soldiers that die for the generals' foibles**

 _What I found in everyone is a loss of naturalness of the basic html and javascript languages._

-All this claims the usual aspects: self organization, scalability, less mistakes, smart/fast learning.
+What's interesting is that instead of hiring 10 javascript monkey programmers (I'm one of them), companies hire 10 expert (programmers?) in 10 different frameworks.

+I admit that MVVC is brilliant and convenient for testing logic.
+But even MVC was.

+From N framework there were just as many for the tests.
+But do you test the code or the logic?

-The recent React claim to be more scalable than any MVC framework.
-And what about MVVC as koJS?
+React claim to be better than others.

-Somebody say that create DOM with code is faster than to download and parse HTML.
-Is it always true?

-But when the paradigm change, 30 years of experience go down to the same level of a beginner.
-What will be worst?
-A single big logic mistake or many small bugs?

-So I started thinking about a way to define a middleware between Knockout and Vue, ColdFusion and Razor.
+After a few years each framework reaches its limit (or the limit of human experience?)

+**What's the middle way?**

+With MSAccess, we define a table and its relationships.
+With a click on one of the wizards, we generate his representation.
+Then we move the controls and complete with code attached to the events.
+In one day we do the work of one week.
+The generated code is already tested at 80%.

+Each time we can improve quality of the structure and the design.

+The BeforeUpdate trigger/event can split data into normalized tables.
+We can defer the operation to improve performance.

+The AfterUpdate trigger/event can clone data into backup server.

+This triggers combined can transform MSAccess in a ORM for MongoDB without rewrite the whole application in Angular with RESTfull API.

+Unfortunatelly MS means Microsoft that means closed source that means closed mind.

+Unfortunately MS means Microsoft that means closed source that means closed mind.
+But open source not necessarily means open mind.

+Personally I used too a table from the same database to keep the change log.
+I could have exported it in the ticket system (if this "complete system" had admitted this function) or VCS.

-**This is my brainstorming about something to KISS and RKB (Keep It Simple and Stupid and Recycle Knowledge Base).**
+**This is my (work-in-progress) brainstorming about something to KISS and RKB (Keep It Simple and Stupid and Recycle Knowledge Base).**

 ## Examples of different templates of the frameworks